rafcez/rafcez/README.md

 ### Hi there 👋

-i'm a **developer** live in Brazil, working with the technolgies below:
+i'm a **developer** live in Brazil, working with the technologies below:

 ### Skills
 <p>